nastanford/laravel8/README.md

 4. delete the Web Config file in the public folder if it is IIS. ??

 ## Laravel Tools (not sure if this is needed or not.
 It was kinda cool looking providing good debug info.)
-1. Laravel Debug Bar - `composer require barryvdh/laravel-debugbar`
+1. Laravel Debug Bar
+ `composer require barryvdh/laravel-debugbar --dev`

 ## Laravel Training